Coronavirus guidance for children with cancer

 This guidance was developed by CCLG for children and young people with cancer undergoing treatment.

-Guidance updated 19 August 2021 (updated sections/new sections coloured red).
+Guidance updated 13 December 2021 (updated sections/new sections coloured red)

 This guidance is intended for children and young people on active cancer treatment up to the age of 18 and for those who have received a bone marrow transplant (BMT), also called a stem cell transplant (SCT).
 There is separate guidance if your child is over 19.